 Historian Megan Anderson manages projects, conducts research, and writes content for a number of museum exhibits and interpretive planning projects.
 She has drafted content and researched visual content for clients such as the National WWII Museum, the American Battle Monuments Commission, and the Tennessee State Museum.
 She assisted in the development of several different Civil War Trust mobile apps for Appomattox, Richmond, Brandy Station, and the Overland Campaign sites.
 She also helped produce resources for Social Studies education, particularly digital textbooks.

-In addition to her work in the exhibit and interpretive fields, Ms. Anderson has managed and worked on a number of projects relating to environmental litigation.
+In addition to her work in the exhibit and interpretive fields, Megan has managed and worked on a number of projects relating to environmental litigation.
 For these matters, she has conducted research at numerous repositories across the country, from city and municipal archives to local historical societies.